Venu212/Predicting-time-to-close-incident-Azure-ML-Capstone/README.md

 ![imag](./images/21_AutoML_BestRundetails.PNG)

 ### Best RUn Details

-VotingEnsemble is considered the best model, based on the AUC_weighted metric.
+Auto ML model with VotingEnsemble is considered the best model, based on the R2 metric.
-We deploy this model,
+This has provided better score compared HD model
+So Auto Ml model is consisdered for model deployment.

 ![imag](./images/22_BestRunDetails.PNG)